 Fast-spreading, high-temperature fires may result from truck accidents and can lead to burns, as can road rash in which vehicle occupants are dragged across abrasive pavement.
 Most truck accident-related burns are first-degree, affecting the outer layer of skin, and second-degree, affecting the outer layer and second layer of skin.
 These injuries often heal by themselves but may require doctors to clean the affected area to prevent infections in the open wounds.
 Third-degree burns, however, are not minor injuries and may result in scarring, extreme pain, and disfigurement and require skin grafts and infection prevention treatments.
 These burns can occur if vehicle occupants become trapped inside the vehicle.

 Cuts and lacerations are also not considered severe injuries in most cases.
-However, they are one of the most common types of injury and often require some sort of treatment.
+However, they are one of the most common truck accident injuries and often require some sort of treatment.
 When a sharp object breaks through the skin, it could lead to bleeding and leave the skin open, risking infection to the body.
 This can occur if, for instance, glass from the windshield or windows breaks into shards and cuts vehicle occupants.
 Some cuts may be extremely painful and deep enough to require stitches and leave permanent scars.
 Individuals who sustain permanent scars due to lacerations may be entitled to compensation for emotional damages, especially if the scars are located in a noticeable area, like the face, neck, or hands.

 Bruising is another common type of minor injury that can occur after a truck accident.
 Bruises occur when blood gathers under the skin due to trauma, such as a heavy force.
 They can be extremely painful if they cover large portions of the body but ultimately will heal on their own.
 Serious bruising can negatively impact one’s quality of life weeks after a truck accident because moving around can be extremely painful.
 While most bruises themselves are harmless, they can indicate a more serious complication or more serious forms of bruising, such as contusions or hematomas.

-Common Injuries From Truck Accidents
+Common Injuries From Trucking Accidents

 Because trucks are bigger, they inherently cause more physical damage and have a higher chance of causing severe injuries compared to regular car accidents.
 Severe or catastrophic injuries are essentially considered ones that have a considerable impact on the victim and require a considerable amount of medical treatment, potentially even life-saving treatment.
 They may or may not be permanent and often result in pain and emotional suffering.
 Some of the most common types of severe injuries sustained in truck accidents include the following: